Client consent documents Internal use only

 If you are experiencing a psychiatric emergency: call or text 988, text HOME to 741741, call 911, or go to your nearest emergency room.
 Do not contact your therapist as your primary resource in a life-threatening emergency.

-7. Session length and frequency
+7. Session length and cancellations

+Standard individual sessions are 50–55 minutes.
 Please contact the Practice at least 24 hours in advance to cancel or reschedule.

 ClinicianLate cancel / no-show fee